Registration Policies and Regulations

 There are drop dates for each term.
 If you wish to drop a course in which you enrolled, please go to the Student Self Service Tab.

-The deadline for all course drops is the second day of class, at 11:59pm EST. After that date there is a financial penalty for withdrawing.
-(See the Academic Calendar for all sub-term withdrawal dates). ***If you are receiving financial aid, contact the Financial Aid Office to find out what impact the add/drop or withdrawal will have on your financial aid.
+The deadline dates and times for all course drops and withdrawals are listed in the Academic Calendar . ***If you are receiving financial aid, contact the Financial Aid Office to find out what impact the add/drop or withdrawal will have on your financial aid.

 Students must officially withdraw by the established withdrawal deadlines on the Academic Calendar.
 After these deadlines, students must complete the course or receive a failing grade (“F”).
 Merely informing your Instructor or Counselor of your intent to withdraw does not constitute an official withdrawal.
 It is strongly suggested that before you withdraw you talk to your academic counselor and if you are on financial aid, with the Financial Aid Office.